zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 **BRDF construction...**

 [^7]: After taking the definitions into account and comparing Eqn.
-1c with 3a, it would be more natural to define $D_{vis} = G_1 D$.
+1c with 3a, it would be more natural to simply let $D_{vis} = G_1 D$.
 We stick with Eqn.
 3b in order to conform to the existing body of literature.